 - 1/2 cup pickled jalapeno peppers, chopped (Suggested: Mrs. Renfros brand)

-- 1 16oz bag shredded cheddar cheese, with 1/2 cup reserved for topping (Suggested: Sargento brand, made with 2% milk)
+- 1 16 oz bag shredded cheddar cheese (Suggested: Sargento brand, made with 2% milk)

 - Salt and pepper to taste

-Add mayonnaise, sour cream, pimentos, shredded cheese, Tabasco, and Worcestershire.
-Season with salt and pepper to taste.
+Add mayonnaise, sour cream, pimentos, remaining shredded cheese, Tabasco, and Worcestershire to bowl and stir or beat in (if using stand mixer).
+Season with salt, pepper and more tabasco to taste.

 Transfer dip to an oven-safe serving bowl or container and top with additional cheese.

-Bake at 350 degrees F for 20 minutes or until brown and bubbly.
+Bake at 350° Farenheit for 20 minutes or until brown and bubbly.
 You may also choose to broil on high for 3-4 minutes after cooking for an extra bubbly and crusty topping.
-Serve with crackers.
+Serve hot.